Managing Your Information Records

 Records are typically created during the Tag Activation process.
 Once created, a record becomes available on the “My Records” page. (learn more)

 The tags attached to a record are listed under it – shown as grey buttons with unique Tag ID numbers on them.
 Clicking on a tag will place you on the “Tag Edit” screen for that tag.

 There are different record types for specific purposes.
-For example, Personal Medical ID tags would be attached to a “Medical” record type, property tags may be attached to a record with the “Item” record type, while Pet Tags may be attached to a “Pet” record type.
-You can always attach a tag to a different record of any type compatible with that tag, creating a new record if needed or simply attach to an existing one.
+For example, Personal Medical ID tags would be attached to a “Medical” record type, property tags may be attached to a record with the “Item” record type, while Pet Tags may be attached to a “Pet” record type and so on.

 Clicking on a record will place you on that record’s “Dashboard”.
 Here, you can view the current state of your record and manage its components.